Chris35Wills/LFMapper/README.md

 1. Ensure that you have all of the packages available and visible to python listed [here](#dependencies-and-other-details);
 2. Use nosetools to run [tests.py](./tests/tests.py) to make sure everything runs on your machine - this can be run from the top directory;
-3. Run one of the driver scripts located [here](./example_driver_scripts) - these are basic examples of how to calculate spacing and orientation of images using various step and kernel sizes;
+3. Run one of the driver scripts (for either [ENVI](./EXAMPLE_ENVI.py) and [JPG](./EXAMPLE_JPG.py) file types) - these are basic examples of how to calculate spacing and orientation of images using various step and kernel sizes - the outputs will be available in [tests/test_output](tests/test_output) in a folder with either ENVI or JPG along with ENVI or JPG in the name

+	python EXAMPLE_ENVI.py
+	python EXAMPLE_JPG.py

 4. For more info on exactly how the program works, keep reading...

 ## About